32Vache/RoadRepo/README.md

 	}

 ## How to use, contribute...
-See wiki for all information.
+See [the wiki](https://github.com/32Vache/RoadRepo/wiki) for all information.